Sidharth004/GFG-Github-Workshop-practise/README.md

 ## Activity

-1. Clone the repo.
+1. Fork the repository link shared on the Whatsapp group.clone the forked repository from your account
-2. Once the repo is on your local system ,create a new branch and name it as roll no.(TI14/TC11).Add the markdown file to the branch and push it to branch.
+2. Once the repo is on your local system ,create a new branch and name it as roll no.(TI14/TC11).Modify the Cloned Readme file  and add your hobbies into it and then Commit the changes of markdown file in new branch
-3. Create a file ( naming the file with your full name ( ie - xyz.md ) , with markdown extension, and share your hobbies in the file using markdown ).
-Push on your branch and
+3. Push the changes made in the readme file to your repository